 Garlic Pizza

-Learn how to make a garlic pizza from scratch without yeast!
-Using my homemade 2 ingredient pizza dough, it’s so tasty and cooks in just 10 minutes.
+Learn how to make garlic pizza from scratch.
+Using my homemade 2-ingredient pizza dough, it’s so tasty and takes less than 30 minutes.
+The crust is crispy, and the topping is buttery and has just the right amount of garlic.

 garlic pizza.